 The NOAA RESTORE Science Program supports research, observation, and monitoring in the Gulf of Mexico to address regional science and management needs.
 The Science Program will periodically announce federal funding opportunities (FFOs) to which eligible applicants can apply and compete for funding.

 To be alerted to when funding opportunities are open, please sign up for announcements about the Program.

 The NOAA RESTORE Science Program will generally use competitive, peer-review approaches when selecting projects for funding and rely most often on grants and/or cooperative agreements to make awards.
 The Program may also use other means, including contracts, to ensure the flexibility needed to do the work required and involve appropriate partners.

 The Science Program’s funding competition to support planning for actionable science is open.
 However, the deadline for submitting a full proposal has passed and the proposal review process has begun.
 The Science Program anticipates announcing the awards from this competition in the summer of 2021.

 The long-term priorities captured in the science plan will serve as the basis for future funding opportunities from the Program.
 The Program will select the priorities to be addressed in each funding opportunity based on several factors including stakeholder input on critical regional science and management needs, the topics being addressed by other science initiatives, new research results, gaps in our scientific knowledge, and the extent to which addressing a priority will advance the mission of the program.

 The Program released its third federal funding opportunity (FFO-2019) on June 5, 2018 (overview and full announcement).
-The deadline (November 14, 2018) for submitting full applications to this competition has passed.
-The Program anticipates announced the award from this competition in the summer of 2019.
+The Program announced the awards from this competition on October 2, 2019 and April 7, 2020.